akshay-podagatlapalli/jekyll-template/_posts/2023-08-07-Credit-Cards.md

 ## SVM Classifier - Linear

 The main goal of this project is to develop a good SVM classifier using the credit_card_data.txt data set.
-In order to identify the best performing SVM classifier, the key hyperparameter: $\lambda$, has to be identified.
+In order to identify the best performing SVM classifier, the key hyperparameter: $$\lambda$$, has to be identified.

-In the case of this exercise, the value $\lambda$, will here after be referred to as `C`.
+In the case of this exercise, the value $$\lambda$$, will here after be referred to as `C`.
 The code presented below will demonstrate the methodology utilized to determine the best value for this hyperparameter.

 ```r
 # Importing the necessary library for analysis